Copies of books and readings for our discussions are available the 3rd floor Reader Services desk.

 1201 Cedar Lane, Northbrook, IL 60062

-Nancy Buehler leads a discussion of "The Garden of Evening Mists" by Tan Twan Eng.
-Copies of the book are available at the 3rd floor Reader Services desk.
+The October reading is "The Virtues" by John Dewey.
+Copies are available at the 3rd floor Reader Services desk.

 Books on Tap is the library's book club in a pub.
 Meet in the private room of the Landmark Inn to relax, talk books, and enjoy a tasty beverage and snacks.

 Mike Hominick leads a discussion of "Bird Box" by Josh Malerman.

 Malorie's two children have been taught to stay indoors and to keep their eyes shut.
 That is because there is something evil out there.
 But now, if they want to live, they must go outside.